-New application templates can be installed from the App メニュー.
+New application templates can be installed from the Blender メニュー.
 If you would like to keep the current application template active on restarting Blender, save your preferences.

 In some cases it's not enough to write a single script or add-on, and expect someone to replace their preferences and startup file, install scripts and change their keymap.

 The goal of application templates is to support switching to a customized configuration without disrupting your existing settings and installation.
 This means people can build their own applications on top of Blender that can be easily distributed.

 The default file to load with this template.

 Only certain preferences from a template are used:

 Templates may provide their own splash screen image.